scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    Favorites

-The most popular topics, for both females and males, are "TV-hits" and "music-rock," with about 16% of each sex writing about shows or artists in those groups.
+The most popular topics, for both females and males, were "TV-hits" and "music-rock," with about 16% of each sex writing about shows or artists in those groups.
 We see more separation between the sexes in the favorites essay than we did with the self-summaries.
 The enthusiastic group is, again,